 Annual Survey of Research and Development in Canadian Industry (RDCI)

-This survey collects research and development expenditures and personnel data used to monitor science and technology related activities of companies and industrial non-profit organizations in Canada.
+The Annual Survey of Research and Development in Canadian Industry collects research and development expenditures and personnel data used to monitor science and technology related activities of businesses and industrial non-profit organizations in Canada.

 - Questionnaire(s) and reporting guide(s)